oweb36/mws-docs/mws/Characters/Characters/Air Conditioners/TERAS.md

 TERAS is a Hitachi RAS-14EH2 wall-mounted [heat pump](../../Species/Air%20Conditioners.md).
 His name is prounced as Teh-Ras, or *'teras'* in Indonesian.

 Teras was born in April 11, 2006.
 He is a cisgender and heterosexual male (he/him).
+English.

 [Raiie](Raiie.md) and [RACK](RACK.md) is the elder sibling to TERAS.